Getting your Trinity Audio player ready...

 Damn you, Gene.

-I reopened the book and scanned for anything about Gula.
+Despite my caution, I reopened the book and scanned for anything about Gula.
 I saw nothing helpful aside from a spell called “Unmasking the Avatar,” which I promptly skipped.
 We had already done that.

-She let out a harrowing howl, staying intensely focused on the trees blanketed in darkness.
-As the echo faded she started to bark furiously and loudly as if it were a war cry.
+As the howl’s echo faded, she started to bark furiously and loudly as if it were a war cry.

 “Okay.
 Okay, I get it.”